TradeTrust/ndi-tradex-poc/docs/how-to-make-combined-vc.md

 After these new items have been added to the raw document, it becomes the raw combined VC's payload that can be processed with our usual oa methods (ie `wrap`, `sign`).
 Follow the tutorial [here](https://www.openattestation.com/docs/integrator-section/verifiable-document/did/create) if unsure.

 Once that is done, the signed document is considered to be a document that is **issued** by `SIGNER-OF-COMBINED-VC` and **identified** by `SIGNER-OF-IDENITY-VC`, which could be realised as a counterpart to the other DID-signing methods of OA. ([In particular DID issued, identified by DNS](https://github.com/Open-Attestation/adr/blob/master/issuing_using_did.md#issued-via-direct-signing-identified-by-did))

-# TODOS:
-- publish finalised extension of context solution on schemata
-- get reviews on this doc.